Raffaello Gambogi: Biography

-In 1891 Gambogi obtained a scholarship to the Academy of Fine Arts of Florence, where he studied under Giovanni Fattori.
+Gambogi was born in Livorno.
+In 1891 he obtained a scholarship to the Academy of Fine Arts of Florence, where he studied under Giovanni Fattori.
 Among his works, L’uscita della messa was awarded the Florence Prize in 1896, All’ombra displayed at the Fine Arts Exposition adjacent to the Festa dell’Arte e dei Fiori in Florence.
 In 1898 Gambogi sent Cantire to the National Exposition of Fine Arts at Turin.
 An example of his work, La veduta sul porto di Livorno, is not a classically beautified vedute, but reminds the viewer that Livorno was a modern port city bustling with stevedores.
 Similarly, the painting The emigrants depicts a family at a bustling dockside (Museo Giovanni Fattori, Livorno).